 In February 2018, the FASB issued ASU 2018-02: Income Statement - Reporting Comprehensive Income (Topic 220).
 Under current accounting guidance, the income tax effects for changes in income tax rates and certain other transactions are recognized in income from continuing operations resulting in income tax effects recognized in accumulated other comprehensive income that do not reflect the current tax rate of the entity ("stranded tax effects").
 The new guidance allows us the option to reclassify these stranded tax effects to accumulated deficit that relate to the change in the federal tax rate resulting from the passage of the Tax Cuts and Jobs Act.
-This update is effective for fiscal years beginning after December 15, 2018, including interim periods therein, and early adoption is permitted.
-We do not expect the adoption of ASU 2018-02 will have a significant impact on our consolidated financial statements.
+We adopted ASU 2018-02, effective January 1, 2019.
+ASU 2018-02 did not have a significant impact on our consolidated financial statements.